queenkjuul/omf-pride-cat/README.md

 ```
 Flag definitions are set as universal variables with the convention `__pride_flag_$name`, so you can see them in `set -U`.
 Use `set -e __pride_flag_$name` to remove.
 Flag names must also be present in the `$__pride_flags` list in order to function (which the `pride add_flag` command does of course, but in case of exceptions)

+## More Customization

+I've done my best to make it straightforward to tweak this even further, though I'm not totally sure what all would need to be tweaked.
+You can find any variable that you want to adjust and override it with `set -U` to whatever you want.
+It's even super simple to add variable switches to the `pride.fish` config script, as you can just add a new entry for the variable you want to swap, and a line for valid arguments that it takes.

 ## Features

  * gaaaaayyyyyy